 1. Shanghai is the world's largest city.

-China is known for its crowds, and Shanghai is potentially the best example of this.
-Shanghai boasts a city proper population of 24 million people as of 2014 and is continually on the rise.
-Shanghai's many districts and extensive metro service are necessary to keep this thriving city running each day.
+China is known for its crowds, and Shanghai is possibly the best example of this.
+Shanghai's city proper population was 24 million people in 2014, and it is continually rising.
+Shanghai's extensive metro service is necessary to cover its many districts and keep this thriving city running each day.

-The city has boomed in the last two decades thanks to China's desire to see it become an international center of finance and culture.
-Many business are taking off in Shanghai and offer new opportunities to China's growing middle class and foreigners looking to broach the Chinese market.
+The city has boomed in the last two decades because of China's desire to see it become an international center of finance and culture.
+Many businesses are thriving in Shanghai and offering new opportunities to China's growing middle class and foreigners looking to broach the Chinese market.